lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 communication infrastructure is needed (internal blog posts, lighting talks, and so on) to keep a coherent vision going.

-A polyrepo approach makes this problem more evident because it's pretty easy to miss work in repositories you don't have anything to do with.
+A polyrepo approach only makes this problem more evident because it's easy to miss work in repositories you don't have anything to do with.
 Sometimes, even unintentionally, you may not even ever see a repo because no one gives you access to it.